Connections-Business-Directory/Connections/README.txt

 * **[Role capability support](https://connections-pro.com/documentation/roles/)**.
 * [Displaying your business directory on the frontend is as simple as putting a shortcode on a page.](https://connections-pro.com/documentation/install/#Step_4_Displaying_your_Directory) Don't let this simplicity fool you.
 The shortcode provides a large array of options that are just too numerous to list.
 To learn more, [go here](https://connections-pro.com/documentation/plugin/shortcodes/).
 * **SEO.** Every entry in your business directory outputs following the [hCard](http://microformats.org/wiki/hcard) spec.
 Soon to be updated to following Schema.org.
+    * Supports the native sitemaps feature available in WordPress versions 5.5 and newer.
 * **[Extensible](https://connections-pro.com/extensions/)** and developer friendly.
 * Robust **templating support** with the [Template Customizer](https://connections-pro.com/2015/07/27/feature-preview-template-customizer/).
 Several basic templates are provided to get you started with you business directory with many more [premium templates available](https://connections-pro.com/templates/) to really make your business directory shine.